 Bourne End Junior Sports Club has, like many organisation, been affected financially by the pandemic.
 As we come out of local lockdown, I decided to raise some vital funds to buy new equipment to create a better experience for the kids who attend the club.

 My son recently started playing Basketball at Bourne End Junior Sports Club.
 This club has offered sporting opportunities to youngsters in Bourne End and the surrounding villages for over 50 years.
 I can remember playing table tennis there in the ’80s.
+I think I’m going to end up with a challenge?

-Like music to my ears
+Like music to my ears before the BEJSC 2.6 Challenge

-The sound of the balls hitting the floor brings back poignant memories of when I played for Aylesbury Aces with teammates Clare Strange, Matt Sealy, Jo Jayaratne, Nigel Smith (RIP), Tony Wollard (RIP), Ade Adepitan and Andy Blake – you might not recognise any of these names, but in the world of Wheelchair Basketball, all these players were well respected when representing their country in the sport.
+The sound of the balls hitting the floor brings back poignant memories of when I played for Aylesbury Aces.
+Alongside teammates Clare Strange, Matt Sealy, Jo Jayaratne, Nigel Smith (RIP), Tony Wollard (RIP), Ade Adepitan and Andy Blake – you might not recognise any of these names, but in the world of Wheelchair Basketball, all these players were well respected when representing their country in the sport.

 But, the equipment needs updating.
 It’s had good use and is reaching the end of its life.
 I believe there is a saying; ‘a sportsman should never blame his kit‘… well, in this instance, he can!
 I mention the balls’ condition to coach David, and he picks one up and holds it aloft.
 ‘This one is at least 30 years old; I remember using this when I was 10‘, he says.
 This comes as a bit of a shock to me, but I suppose it’s good for the environment to ‘make things last‘.